slack-php/slack-php-slick/README.md

 However, since Slick has no dependencies, you can directly download and require `Slick.php` or copy & paste the code directly into your project.

+(If you do end up doing this, let me know, because I will have no other way to track that it's happening.)

 ## Basic Usage

 This small app responds to the `/cool` slash command by posting a message back to the conversation where